linkml/linkml/docs/faq/modeling.md

 See [dynamic enums](https://linkml.io/linkml/schemas/enums.html#dynamic-enums) for more details.

+### Can I use LinkML to develop ontologies?

+LinkML is intended as a schema modeling framework, rather than an ontology modeling framework.
+Schemas are intended for modeling and constraining the structure of *data*, whereas ontologies and ontology modeling frameworks like OWL are for modeling and constraining models of the *world*.

+LinkML is intended to be *combined* with OWLs and other controlled vocabularies, using terms from these resources as mappings in enumerations.

+However, the distinction here is frequently blurred, and there are many examples of schemas that have been modeled using OWL - e.g. BioPAX, FOAF.

+LinkML allows any schema to be translated to OWL using the `gen-owl <https://linkml.io/linkml/generators/owl>`_ generator.
+There are a number of reasons to do this:

+- take advantage of ontology exploration and browsing tools such as BioPortal and Protege
+- use OWL reasoning over schemas and datas (with the caveat that OWL uses *Open World* reasoning)

+You can also use `Schema Automator <https://linkml.io/schema-automator>`_ to do the reverse translation.

+It doesn't make sense to develop a large terminological-style ontology such as an OBO ontology as LinkML classes, since LinkML is intended for data modeling.

+One option is to use the `linkml-owl <https://linkml.io/linkml-owl>`_ framework to generate OWL classes from LinkML *data*

 ### Are CURIEs used in schema definitions checked for expandability and resolution?

 No, not at this time.
 However, linkml_runtime does have methods to help you expand the CURIEs in your data